Hi all,

 Dear Neeki,

-There are some companies who make employees sign a bond of a certain amount & if employee leaves before the contractual period, then he / she is bound to pay the sum to the company.
-But it happens where you are giving some specific training in some skills to the employee & want to retain him so that you can recover such training costs.
+There are some companies that make employees sign a bond for a certain amount, and if the employee leaves before the contractual period, then he/she is bound to pay the sum to the company.
+However, this occurs when you are providing specific training in certain skills to the employee and want to retain them so that you can recover the training costs.

-If challenged in court, your company policy is bound to receive an adverse judgement as it amounts to unfair practices & can be termed as "Bonded Labour ".
+If challenged in court, your company policy is bound to receive an adverse judgment as it amounts to unfair practices and can be termed as "Bonded Labour."

 Anil Raina